vinfalardeau/vinfalardeau.github.io/index.md

 Hello, I'm Vincent, a junior studying Geography at Middlebury College.
-This website should eventually contain a portfolio of my work from [GEOG0323](https://gis4dev.gihub.io).
+This website should eventually contain a portfolio of my work from [GEOG 0323](https://gis4dev.github.io).

 ##### As yet, this website contains no content.
 In the meantime, allow me to recommend: